-GBCC is debt-free and will not take out a long-term loan to fund this project.
-Although we may take out short-term loans to cover pledged amounts, the church leadership is committed to avoiding any long-term debt.
+GBCC seeks to be debt-free and will not take out a long-term loan to fund this project.
+The church leadership is committed to avoiding any long-term debt.
 Some outside sources of funding may become available, such as grants for specific uses.
 These grants will be evaluated for the level of binding commitment GBCC would incur by accepting grant monies.
 The majority of the project will be funded by donations from our church family.
 The pace of construction will depend on the rate and pace of financial gifts.

 What about partnerships with local businesses?